deejaygraham/deejaygraham.github.io/_posts/2016-12-04-hello--minecraft.markdown

 ~~~

-or by downloading the <a href="https://s3.amazonaws.com/assets.minecraft.net/pi/minecraft-pi-0.1.1.tar.gz">PI Edition of Minecraft here</a>.
+or by downloading the <a href="https://s3.amazonaws.com/assets.minecraft.net/pi/minecraft-pi-0.1.1.tar.gz">PI
-Or by using wget:
+Edition of Minecraft here</a> using the Pi web browser.
+Or you can use wget from the console:

 ~~~